kjellalmgren/pingservices/pingservices-readme.md

 ## HypriotOS 64bit armv8

 We will use hypriotOS on all four raspberry PI 3 since after all it is 64 bits.
 This distribution is prepared with docker 1.13.1 by Dieter Reuter excellent work.
 You find the image here on github.
 Follow the instructions by Dieter.
-I flash this to a SD card using etcher, that the only difference.
+I flash this to a SD card using etcher on OSX, that the only differences.

 	image: https://github.com/DieterReuter/image-builder-rpi64/releases/tag/v20170303-185520
 	repo: https://github.com/DieterReuter/image-builder-rpi64

 ## device-init
-When you boot up the server on raspberry pi 3 it's going to have a hostname of **black-pearl**, the user is **pirate** with password hypriot.
+When you boot up the server on raspberry pi 3 it's going to have a hostname of **black-pearl**, the user is **pirate** with password **hypriot**.
 To be able to build a cluster you need to set different hostname for each node.
-In the /boot/ directory there is a utility for this. /boot/device-init.
+In the /boot/ directory there is a utility for this by the team of hypriot. /boot/device-init.
 You can set the hostname and even wifi settings thru this utility.

 	# To show hostname
 	$ device-init hostname show
 	# To set hostname
 	$ device-init hostname set <hostname>
 	# If you just use "device-init -c" it will use yaml file @ "/boot/device-init.yml"

+Repeat the above steps for each RPi-3.

 For our project we will set the following names for each Raspberry PI 3.